pdiazdumont/push-notifications/README.md

 - Production:  `npm run deploy` or `yarn deploy`

 ### Keys
 In order to generate a valid pair of cryptographic keys and store them in the way that this project requires you can execute the command `npm run keys` or `yarn keys`.
-Please consider that this command will be executed automatically as a post install hook (after `npm install` or `yarn` is completed).